When is Tulip Time?

 When will the tulips be at their prime?

 The tulips in Pella are intentionally planted to be at their best during Tulip Time.
-The gardeners plant a broad variety of tulips with differing maturation dates for the best chance at some color for the festival.
+The gardeners plant a broad variety of tulips with differing maturation dates for the best chance of blooms for the festival.
 However, Mother Nature always has the last word, so it’s hard to perfectly predict when is the optimal opportunity to see the most tulips in full bloom.
+After all, bulbs are planted back in October and November of the year before!
 But, it’s fairly safe to say that you should see beds of tulips in bloom from the week before Tulip Time through the week after.

 Who sponsors/supports the Pella Tulip Time festival?

-The festival is planned by the Tulip Time Steering Committee, six community volunteers who serve for six years, with one committee member rotating off each year while a new member is trained to take their place.
+The festival is planned by the Tulip Time Steering Committee, seven community volunteers who serve for five years, with one committee member rotating off each year while a new member is trained to take their place.
 This committee works year-round to bring the festival to our community and guests.
 In addition there are many partnerships that make the festival possible.
-The City of Pella provides numerous labor hours and support for the festival, as well as the Pella Chamber of Commerce and Pella Convention and Visitors Bureau.
+The City of Pella provides numerous labor hours and support for the festival, as well as Visit Pella and the Pella Area Community & Economic Alliance.
 Our evening Feesthouden celebration is sponsored by Central College, and fireworks on Friday night is sponsored by Pella Corporation.
-Additional community partners are all the volunteers, schools, churches, businesses, and more that support the festival by volunteering, marching the in parade, food booths, and much more.
+Additional community partners are all the volunteers, schools, churches, businesses, and more that support the festival by volunteering, participating in parades, organizing food booths, and much, much more.